-NCERT Book Solutions For Class 9 Economics Chapter 2
+NCERT Solutions for Class 9 Economics Chapter 2 – CBSE Download Free PDF

-NCERT Solutions for Class 9 Economics Chapter 2 – People as Resource contains the solutions to the exercises given in the economics book.
-NCERT Solutions of the exercises are provided which will help class 9 students to develop a skill for writing answers in a proper way.
-These NCERT solutions will be useful for school exams as the source of these are from the NCERT textbooks.
-The NCERT solutions are easy and accurate which will align school students’ preparation as per the questions asked in the examinations.
+NCERT Solutions for Class 9 Economics Chapter 2 – People as Resource contains the solutions to the exercises given in the Economics book.
+It contains all the relevant study material that can help the students score well in the CBSE examinations.
+NCERT Solutions of the exercises are provided, which will help Class 9 students to develop a skill for writing answers in a proper way.
+A proper understanding of this chapter will further help the students with a few other chapters in higher classes as well.

 NCERT Solutions for Class 9 Social Studies (Economics) Chapter 2 – People as Resource

 The Solutions for Chapter 2 of Economics are given below.
 Students should also check NCERT Solutions for Class 9 for other subjects.

 1. What do you understand by ‘people as a resource’?

 ‘People as a resource’ is a term that means how the population can be an asset and not a liability.
 It a way of referring to the working class of society in terms of their existing productive skills and abilities.
 The population becomes human capital when an investment is made in the form of education and training.
 Education and health also help human beings to be an asset to the economy.
 Thus, people as a resource refers to the working population that results in the development of society.